 Operating a small business is demanding.
 Financial management, customer service, excellent communication, negotiation, project management, networking, and leadership are few of the many business skills required to be more profitable.
 Amidst daily demands, nagging requests, and unforeseen problems, small business owners often oversee a tight budget.
 According to the U.S. Small Business Administration, nearly 50% of small businesses fail within five years – largely because of insufficient capital and crippling debt.
 Thus, it is crucial for a small business owner to fully understand the difference between financial necessities and extraneous spending.

-One common question arises from this balance: do you need an accountant for a small business?
+One common question arises from this balance: do you need an accountant for small business?
 In the following content, we seek to aid small businesses by answering this pressing question.

 Accountant vs. Bookkeeper